Welcome to the Progressive Club of the Islands (PCI) - formerly named the Democratic Club of the Islands - website.

 Our mission is to provide information on important issues confronting our community, and to promote organizations and candidates which offer progressive solutions to these issues.

 Click on this Contact Us link to add your name to our mailing list.
-To join PCI or to renew your mebership please visit the Join/Renew page and you can pay online or by mail (annual dues for the 2021-2022 membership year are $35 for an individual, $70 for a family).
+To join PCI or to renew your mebership please visit the Join/Renew page and you can pay online or by mail (annual dues are $35 for an individual, $70 for a family).
 You can also support our efforts through a donation or by giving your time.

 Follow us on Facebook by clicking here.